GoogleCloudPlatform/cloud-run-mesh/README.md

 We recommend using a dedicated Google Service Account for each namespace.
 This requires IAM permissions to setup (once per namespace).

-The Google Service Account running the CloudRun service will be mapped to a K8s namespace.
+The Google Service Account running the Cloud Run service will be mapped to a K8s namespace.
 Currently the 'default' K8s service account in the namespace is used - custom setup will be documented separately.

-You must grant the service account used by CloudRun access to the GKE APIserver with minimal permissions.
+You must grant the service account used by Cloud Run access to the GKE APIserver with minimal permissions.

 A user or service account with namespace permissions in K8s can run these steps.
-It does not require K8s cluster admin permissions, but it does require IAM permissions on the project running the CloudRun service.
+It does not require K8s cluster admin permissions, but it does require IAM permissions on the project running the Cloud Run service.

 1. Make sure you're using the current config cluster